Denver Music Advancement Fund

 In 2021, Denver Arts & Venues continues a partnership with Take Note Colorado to provide $75,000 towards these grants.
 Take Note Colorado is a statewide initiative offering equitable access to musical instruments and instruction to every K‑12 student in Colorado.
 Through this partnership, they support Denver programs that are inclusive, student-centered, culturally responsive and empower all students to participate in music.
 They are contributing $25,000 to the fund, matching their 2020 contribution.

 The Denver Music Advancement Fund (DMAF) will provide $75,000 in grants up to $10,000 each to fund 2021-2022 Denver-based, music-centered projects driving economic vibrancy, building a more equitable and connected city, and creating positive social change.

 Applications for our 2021-2022 funding cycle are now closed.
 Please check back to learn more about the grant and when to apply for 2022 funds.

 Since 2018, the Denver Music Advancement Fund has awarded 64 grants to benefit a diversity of communities including youth, older adults, Black, Indigenous, Latino/x/e, Asian American & Pacific Islander, People of Color or of the global majority, LGBTQIA+, people with disabilities and other under resourced groups.
 The grants have also supported different focus areas including mental health, education, cross-sector collaborations and social innovations.
 Funded programs have supported the seven vision elements of Denver’s cultural plan including:

 - Integration - Increase creative activities and participation in daily life

-- Amplification – Celebrate history, emerging art forms and maximizing partnerships beyond Denver
+- Amplification – Celebrate our cultural history, emerging art forms and authentic partnerships in Denver and beyond

 - Accessibility – Achieve inclusivity of cultural offerings for all